HeisenbugLtd/spat/README.md

 other hand, maybe the result is actual [documentation](https://github.com/HeisenbugLtd/spat/blob/master/doc/spark_file_format.md).

-## Invoking the the tool
+## Invoking the tool

-The tool is designed to be run against a directory containing the files left behind by a run of gnatprove.
+The tool is designed to be run against a directory containing the files left behind by a run of `gnatprove`.
 It can handle single files, though, too.

 ### Command line